anoma/namada/tech-specs/src/explore/design/intent_gossip/matchmaker.md

 match intents together.
 When intents are matched together, the matchmaker crafts a transaction from them and sends it to the ledger network.

-A matchmaker is an intent gossip node started with additional parameters; a ledger address and a list of sub-matchmakers.
-A sub-matchmaker is defined with a topics’ list, a main program path, a filter program path, and transaction code.
+A matchmaker is an intent gossip node started with additional parameters: a ledger address and a list of sub-matchmakers.
+A sub-matchmaker is defined with a topics list, a main program path, a filter program path, and a transaction code.

 The main and filter programs are wasm compiled code.
 Each has a defined entrypoint and their own set of environment functions that they can call.

-When the matchmaker receives a new intent from the network it calls the corresponding sub-matchmaker, the one that has the intent’s topic in their topics’ list.
+When the matchmaker receives a new intent from the network it calls the corresponding sub-matchmaker, the one that has the intent’s topic in their topics list.
 A sub-matchmaker first checks if the intent is accepted by the filter, before adding it to that sub-matchmaker database.
 Then the main program is called with the intent and current state.

 ## Sub-matchmaker topics' list

-A sub-matchmaker is define to work with only a subset of encoding.
+A sub-matchmaker is defined to work with only a subset of encoding.
 Each intent propagated to the corresponding topic will be process by this sub-matchmaker.

-Having a topic’s list instead of a unique topic allows a matchmaker to match intents from different encoding, for example when an updated version of an encoding is out, the matchmaker could match intents from both versions if they don’t diverge too much.
+Having a topics list instead of a unique topic allows a matchmaker to match intents from different encodings.
+For example, when an updated version of an encoding is out, the matchmaker could match intents from both versions if they don’t diverge too much.